 Health, safety and security specialists work with participating districts in evaluating existing health, safety, security, environmental and risk management programs, policies and procedures.
 In addition to services from Level I, the BOCES specialist provides training and inspection services across the following areas:

 Water Quality Testing

 In 2016, New York became the first state in the nation to require all public schools and BOCES to test water for lead.
 The law requires school districts to sample all water outlets currently or potentially used for drinking or cooking purposes in buildings that may be occupied by students.
 The samples must be analyzed at a state-approved laboratory.
 Regulations call for testing to take place again in 2020, and every five years thereafter, unless the state Commissioner of Health requires testing sooner.

 The state established an action level of 15 micrograms of lead per liter, typically referred to as “parts per billion (ppb).”
 If a sample from a water outlet exceeds this level, schools must take steps to prevent the use of the outlet for drinking or cooking purposes until it is remediated and follow-up testing confirms it is no longer above the action level.

 School districts and BOCES are required to report the results of all water testing to the state Department of Health, the state Education Department and the Rockland County Department of Health, and to post the results – along with remediation plans, if required – on the official agency website.

 Rockland BOCES is conducting water testing according to the state law.
 Results of testing are being posted on this page as they become available.

 Adobe Acrobat Reader is required to view the files posted above in Adobe Portable Document Format (PDF) and may be downloaded free from the Adobe website.
 Unable to access a file?
-Please contact the Rockland BOCES Director of Business Operations Ron Hansen via email (email@example.com) or by calling (845) 627-4828 for assistance.
+Please contact the Rockland BOCES Assistant Superintendent of Business and Operations Ron Hansen via email (email@example.com) or by calling (845) 627-4721 for assistance.